[content warning: general mentions of abuse, self harm, and suicidality]

 Here’s the truth about turning 25 with BPD: I have stabilized over the last four years, and sometimes I do wonder if BPD is even mine to claim anymore.
 Sometimes I wonder if I am Borderline, if I was Borderline, if it’s time I made some big announcement about a shift in myself.
 Can I be happy and secure in myself and my relationships and still be Borderline?

 Then I remember how much work it’s taken to get here, how much work it takes to stay here — the hours of therapy, the years of writing, the constant filing and interpretation of evidence.
-I have stable, healthy relationships, AND those relationships are built on catalogues of evidence — sometimes actually written down — that the other person likes me, doesn’t think I’m boring, is getting something out of our relationship, and so on.
+I have stable, healthy relationships, AND those relationships are built on catalogs of evidence — sometimes actually written down — that the other person likes me, doesn’t think I’m boring, is getting something out of our relationship, and so on.
 On top of that, I’ve developed strategies for assessing the reliability of my evidence and of my analysis themselves.

 I write not just because I enjoy it, or for the benefit of an audience, but because I need to write to keep track of my life.
 It’s the best way I know to understand my loved ones and myself, to reintegrate the pieces of my past, and to maintain a sense of continuity through the shifts in my life.